awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-client-side-ssl-authentication.md

 1. To save the settings, choose **Save Changes**\.

    You'll need to redeploy the API for the changes to take effect\.
+For more information, see [Redeploy a REST API to a Stage](how-to-deploy-api-with-console.md#apigateway-how-to-redeploy-api-console)\.